thanasisn/SDR_trends_LAP/figures/tbl_longterm_trends.inf.md

 -----------------

 ```
-Classes 'data.table' and 'data.frame':	8 obs. of  8 variables:
+Classes ‘data.table’ and 'data.frame':	8 obs. of  8 variables:
  $ var     : chr  "DIR_att" "DIR_transp" "GLB_att" "HOR_att" ...
  $ data    : chr  "ALL" "ALL" "ALL" "ALL" ...
  $ slope   : num  0.0477 0.3662 0.4425 0.1959 0.2564 ...